amercadorodrigue/GrizzlyRoulette/README.md

 ## Getting Started

 Clone and install repo.
-Install Install Android Studio, Flutter SDK and flutter/dart plugins in AS.
+- Install Install Android Studio, Flutter SDK and flutter/dart plugins in AS.
-Create an emulator (or use your own device) and launch the app.
+- Create an emulator (or use your own device)
+- Launch the app.